-As of June 29, 2020, West Virginia University has awarded 8,143 Spring 2020 CARES Act Emergency Grants and 843 Summer 2020 CARES Act Emergency Grants to eligible students who applied.
+As of June 29, 2020, West Virginia University had awarded 8,143 Spring 2020 CARES Act Emergency Grants and 843 Summer 2020 CARES Act Emergency Grants to eligible students who applied.

-As of June 29, 2020, West Virginia University has awarded a total of 8,986 CARES Act Grants to eligible students who applied.
+As of August 7, 2020, West Virginia University has awarded a total of 10,935 CARES Act Grants to eligible students.

 Communications to Students

 To distribute this money to students as grants as efficiently as possible, the University utilized an online application process for the spring that opened on April 21.
 The application process was communicated to students via an email to their MIX accounts from Dean of Students Corey Farris, and notifications were also sent via press releases, the WVU website, and social media.